BMW 2 Series Active Tourer MPV review

 UK buyers especially love the M Sport trim for its racy looks, but that doesn’t translate to a people carrier that’s as fun to drive as a sports car.
 The 2 Series Active Tourer prioritises space over driving thrills, as it should, and the steering is very light.

 It can be quick off-the-line, though.
 Even the lowest-powered petrol, badged 220i, reaches 0-62mph in around eight seconds, and above that is a more powerful 223i petrol and two high-output plug-in hybrid models.
-There’s also a 218d diesel that may suit if you’ll be putting a lot of miles on the car.
-Besides the hybrids, the diesel is the most economical, with up to 57.6mpg possible.
-The 220i petrol returns around 10mpg less, but is cheaper to buy in the first place.
+Before it was discontinued in 2023, there was also a diesel model available, the 218d, which returned fuel economy of 57.6mpg.
+The 220i petrol returns around 10mpg less.